Code of Ethics Training

 - If you complete any of the classroom courses approved by GAAR, but delivered by a NMREC approved school/sponsor other than GAAR, you must submit a copy of your certificate of completion to GAAR, so that GAAR can transmit the record to NAR.
 Email your scanned certificate to email@example.com or FAX to 505-842-0448.

 - If you complete the NAR Online course, NAR knows that you’ve completed the requirement and will notify your local Association – GAAR.
 GAAR will provide you with your continuing education certificate.
-If you have not received the certificate within 2 weeks of completing the course, please contact GAAR Membership at email@example.com, or 505-842-1433 option 3.
+If you have not received the certificate within 2 weeks of completing the course, please contact GAAR Professional Development at firstname.lastname@example.org, or 505-842-1433 option 2.

 - If you complete the online program titled, "Cracking the Code," The CE Shop will notify GAAR, and GAAR will notify NAR that you've met the requirement.